Electric vehicles guide

 Conventional hybrids (also known as Full Hybrids), which have a rechargeable battery system which is charged not by plugging into the grid but by the car’s own conventional petrol engine (and tank).
 The internal combustion engine and electric motor provide mechanical power (and energy recovery when you brake).

-For many people e-mobility is still a remote, almost futuristic world away that they are hearing and reading all sorts of things about.
+For many people e-mobility is still a remote, almost futuristic world that they are hearing and reading all sorts of things about.
 The truth of the matter is that electric cars are already here: they are the cars of the present.
 There are now over 4.8 million cars on the road with most concentrated in nations such as China, the US, Norway, Japan, the UK and Germany (Source: Bloomberg New Energy Finance).

 - Are sustainable